Wedding Photography at Southwark Register Office/Camberwell House

 I added a slight vignette to give this photo a more atmospheric look.

 Two hugs are better than one.
-I try to set up the couple to get more into their congratulations photos in the garden.
+I compose the couple to get them both into their congratulations photos in the garden.

 I took this family portrait at the end of the garden, which is better for large groups.

-I photographed this couple and their parents using the back of the house as a backdrop.
+I photographed this couple and their parents using the back of Camberwell House as a backdrop.

 Weddings at Southwark don't get any larger than this, but there is ample space for a wedding party portrait in the garden.

 This bridal portrait shows off the bottom end of the garden well.
-It is a surprisingly well-kept and ample space with numerous different backdrops with all sorts of potential for various photographs.
+It is a surprisingly well-kept and ample space with numerous backdrops and potential for various photographs.

 Southwark Register Office Wedding FAQ's